Ride Like a Pro

-"The Ride Like a Pro Class is focused on teaching the average rider the three Motor Officer techniques the cops have been trained in for more than 60 years."
+"The Ride Like a Pro Class is focused on teaching the average rider the three Motor Officer techniques motor-cops have been trained in for more than 60 years."

-■ RLAP Classes for groups of up to 10 participants and run from 9a.m – 1p.m.
+■ RLAP-GL Classes for groups of up to 10 participants and run from 9a.m – 1p.m.

-■ Our home base location is the Ultimate Soccer Arena which is located at 857 South Blvd, Pontiac, Michigan.
+■ Our home base location is the Kensington Church, 25000 Hall Road (M-59) in Clinton Township, Michigan.
 A map is located in the contact us section.

-■ These are ADVANCED classes for riders with at least 1,000 miles experience who want to enhance their riding skills through a training program that includes the same riding and braking techniques taught to police motor officers around the world.
+■ These are ADVANCED classes for riders who want to enhance their riding skills through a training program that includes the same riding and braking techniques taught to police motor officers around the world.

 ■ Attending this 4 hour class will increase your confidence, riding skills and safety immensely!